evelynmitchell/ConnectedNotes/foam-tips.md

 paper[url]  [ ] 0-20% [ ] to 40% [ ] to 60% [ ] to 80% [ ] to 100%

-whee 0-20% means learning vocabulary to 40% means vocabulary in simple examples to 60% means vocabulary in composition of simple examples to 80% means novel examples
+where 0-20% means learning vocabulary to 40% means vocabulary in simple examples to 60% means vocabulary in composition of simple examples to 80% means novel examples